ncagle/DNS-over-HTTPS/Hyper.md

 # Daniel's Work Log

+## November 3, 2020

+- The travis CI job for Hyper ran green!

 ## November 2, 2020

 - I'm adding a CI job to travis to build with Hyper and run test case 1 (with valgrind)